Online Master’s Degree Programs in Community Mental Health Management

 Another critical requirement of the master’s degree program is a 10- to 12-week internship students complete during the summer term (May-August) between their first and second years of study.
 Internship placements are guided by the student’s professional interests and unfold under the mentorship of a preceptor.
 The internship not only provides students an opportunity to apply their knowledge in a hands-on way but also a means to further develop a network of professional contacts that often prove of value to their future careers.
 Internship settings include hospitals, health systems, health insurance plans, health departments, community health centers, advocacy organizations, professional associations, think tanks, foundations, and government agencies.
 Many internships are paid experiences.

 Students receive substantial career development support both before and after graduation.
-During their degree program, students meet with faculty and staff to further refine their career goals and obtain guidance in developing application materials such as resumes and cover letters and how to execute an effective job search strategy.
+During their degree program, students meet with faculty and staff to further refine their career goals and obtain guidance in developing application materials such as resumes and cover letters and executing an effective job search strategy.
 After graduation, students benefit from a robust alumni network throughout the United States and abroad.

 - Location: Ann Arbor, MI